When Your Toddler Won’t Sleep: 10 Positive Parenting Bedtime Tips

 Bedtime- it can strike relief or dread (sometimes both!) into the hearts of parents.
-If your child or toddler won’t sleep, try these 10 easy tips to help make bedtime a more peaceful, calm and happy experience for all involved.
+If your child or toddler won’t sleep, try these 10 easy positive parenting tips to help make bedtime a more peaceful, calm and happy experience for all involved.
+If you find a tip helpful please do share this article by using the social media buttons above or the Pin below!

-- Partner with your child to agree on a bedtime.
+- Partner with your child about their bedtime so they feel part of the process.
 If your child attends school or nursery the likelihood is that they need to go to bed at a certain time in order to get enough sleep for the next day.
 For older children, bearing in mind what you have observed about your child’s optimum sleep times, negotiate a bedtime so that the child is part of the decision.
 Even 5 minutes can make the world of difference for a school-aged child (7.35pm instead of 7.30pm for example) in helping a child feel like their choices and autonomy have been respected, while still keeping a routine that ensures they get their optimum sleep.
 Younger toddlers (2-3 year olds) will not grasp the concept of abstract time, so “would you like to go to bed now or in 5 minutes?” and then setting an timer for that amount of time will have a better effect.

-5. Most parents don’t feel comfortable co-sleeping when our children are older than babies, but the reality is that little ones sneak into our beds and end up doing it anyway.
+5. Prepare for ‘the worst’.
+Most parents don’t feel comfortable co-sleeping when our children are older than babies, but the reality is that little ones sneak into our beds and end up doing it anyway.
 This is completely natural and healthy; children are hard-wired to seek out safety and comfort, and this is what we are to them.
-Create an environment in which you and your children feel comfortable with a variation of co-sleeping if necessary, such as a mattress on the floor of your bedroom so that you’re not completely squashed when kids come in during the night.
+Create an environment in which you and your children feel comfortable with a variation of co-sleeping if necessary, such as a mattress on the floor of your bedroom so that you’re not completely squashed when kids come in during the night- and don’t worry about comments from others about ‘making a rod for your own back’- our children all co-slept and happily went into their own beds when we were all ready!

 6. Tell your child a story with the hero protagonist named after them.
 If your child is having worries about school or social events, tell a story similar to the problem they are facing.
 Have the hero in the story overcome the problem, with help.
 This may help your child subconsciously gain confidence in their own problem-solving abilities, reducing their worry about the issue.